CodingItWrong/outsidein.dev/docs/about-this-guide.md

 ## What's Next

-With that, we're ready to get started learning about Outside-In Development.
+With that, we're ready to get started learning about outside-in development.
 We begin looking at the problem that agile development solves.